llamaxyz/llama/documentation/ActionCreation.md

 }
 ```

-enum ActionState {
+Lets dive into each state and what they mean.
-  Active, // Action created and approval period begins.
+  - Active: The action has been created and policyholders can approve the action.
+If the action is not approved by the end of the approval period, the action will fail.
-  Canceled, // Action canceled by creator or disapproved.
+  - Canceled: The action creator has the opportunity to cancel the action at any time during the action lifecycle.
+Once an action has been canceled, it cannot be executed.
+Reached by sucessfully calling `cancelAction`.
-  Failed, // Action approval failed.
+  - Failed: An action reaches the failed state if it does not reach the approval quorum by the end of the approval period, or if the action gets disapproved during the queuing period.
+Once an action has reached the failed state, it cannot be executed.
-  Approved, // Action approval succeeded and ready to be queued.
+  - Approved: The action has reached been approval and is ready to be queued.
-  Queued, // Action queued for queueing duration and disapproval period begins.
+  - Queued: The action is in the Queued period for the queueing duration and policyholders are able to disapprove the action.
+If the action is disaproved it will fail, otherwise it will be able to be executed after the queuing period ends.
+Reached by sucessfully calling `queueAction`.
-  Expired, // block.timestamp is greater than Action's executionTime + expirationDelay.
+  - Expired: The action has passed the queuing period, but was not executed in time.
+Another way to phrase expiration would be if block.timestamp is greater than Action's executionTime + expirationDelay.
-  Executed // Action has executed successfully.
+  - Executed: This state signifies that the action has been executed successfully.
+Reached by sucessfully calling `executeAction`.

-}
+We can call the `getActionState` method on `LlamaCore` to get the current state of a given action

 ## Permissioning Action Creation